 Probe being turned

-LAB MEDIA: To be provided by Authors: Ostia being visualized
+LAB MEDIA: LAA_120_LSPV_027746905_353: Ostia being visualized

 Apply color Doppler-coded imaging to confirm that both the upper and lower pulmonary veins are visible and click full volume to initiate full volume 3D acquisition [2].

-LAB MEDIA: To be provided by Authors: Doppler image being acquired, then full volume being clicked/3D image being acquired
+LAB MEDIA: LSPV_120_027746905_361: Doppler image being acquired, then full volume being clicked

+SCREEN: Full volume being clicked

 Then adjust lateral and elevational width of the image to display the left pulmonary veins [1].

-LAB MEDIA: To be provided by Authors: Widths being adjusted
+SCREEN: Widths being adjusted

 When all of the images have been acquired, check the data [1].
 If the images do not contain both the upper and lower pulmonary veins, further tilt the Patient to the lateral position [2] and repeat the imaging procedure [3].